 The reports from OTrack are used to ensure that Governors are well informed and confident in talking about data.
 We have a highly skilled and dedicated Governing body and data is a vital part of their understanding.
 They need to know how successful our school is and what we need to do to drive improvement.
 One of our aims is to support other schools in data analysis, OTrack is enabling us to do this.

 Our Raising Attainment plan is heavily reliant on data analysis from OTrack.
 Governors use the data provided to check that the school is moving in the right direction.

 The disadvantaged action group, consisting of 3 Governors, has been highly impressed with the support that we have received from OTrack.
-Challenges that they have set have led to the development of new reports, which have been instrumental in the successful tracking of our most vulnerable pupils.
+Challenges that they have set have led to the use of OTrack’s newer reports, which have been instrumental in the successful tracking of our most vulnerable pupils.

 How does OTrack help pupils and their parents?

 One of the areas which we have been targeting as a school is how to communicate exactly where their child is in relation to age related expectations.
-OTrack listened to what we wanted and created a report to parents which clearly demonstrates where their child is.
+OTrack listened to what we wanted and suggested the use of a report to parents which clearly demonstrates where their child is.